The Best Security Systems for Rural Homes in 2025

 Professional Monitoring

 What really sets apart ADT is the professional monitoring service.
 Again, this is required for every ADT security system, but the company’s monitoring service stands out in terms of response speed and reliability.
 We notched an average response time of about 35 seconds.
 On top of that, we found out that ADT has multiple monitoring centers around the country.
-(It has nine facilities, to be exact.)
+(It has 12 facilities, to be exact.)

 Why does it have so many when other companies like Vivint have only one or two?
 For starters, ADT is servicing over six million households, so it needs to make sure it has enough manpower to respond to alerts coming from those homes.
 Another reason is redundancy.
 Even with backup generators and servers, a monitoring center could fail to operate for a number of reasons, including natural disasters.
-To ensure it always has facilities, ADT put up nine of them in different locations.
+To ensure it always has facilities, ADT put up 12 of them in different locations.

 >> Further Reading: ADT FAQs